 My Medical Services Australia is currently providing Pfizer COVID-19 vaccinations at Kurri Kurri and Port Stephens medical centres.
 For all COVID-19 vaccination bookings, please book online here:

 Our team are working hard to answer enquiries and ensure the vaccination process is as smooth and simple as possible for patients.
 We look forward to assisting you, however, please be aware abuse or aggressive behaviour towards our staff will not be tolerated.

 Coronaviruses are a large family of viruses that cause respiratory infections.
 These can range from the common cold to more serious diseases.
 COVID-19 is the disease caused by a new coronavirus.
-It was first reported in December 2019 in Wuhan City in China.
 Symptoms of COVID-19 can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
 Please call the DHHS Hotline 1800 675 398 if you think you have COVID-19.

 What are the symptoms?

 The most common coronavirus (COVID-19) symptoms reported are:

 - Sore throat